szymansd/auto-release-notes/README.md

   ```
 - `description_template_filepath`: If you need to use more complex template you can use MD file.
 Use {{feature_commits}} in the template to replace it with list of commits matched using feature_commit_pattern and {{chores_commits}} will be replace by commit description list not matched feature_commit_pattern.
 This will overwrite description_template.
 If file not exist will fallback to description_template.
 Sample template file can be found [here](https://github.com/szymansd/auto-release-notes/blob/main/.github/templates/deployment.md).
 - `title_template`: This is a pattern for PR name. {{date}} will be replace by D MM.
 Default value: `Deployment {{date}}`
+- `ticket_management`: If you use ticket management you can pass it here and job will replace feature commits with JIRA issue titles.
+Possible values: jira
+- `jira_username`: If you are using JIRA as your ticket management system you can have add username and password so instead of commits release notes will have issue titles
+- `jira_password`: If you are using JIRA as your ticket management system you can have add username and password so instead of commits release notes will have issue titles
+- `jira_url`: If you are using JIRA as your ticket management system you can add JIRA url so job will connect and try to check all linked comits.
+Instead of commits messages it will display JIRA titles

 ### Example workflow

 ```yaml